WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 administrator error that destroys an entire virtual machine?

-Today, the application is writing all of its critical data to the files in local file system of each machine.
+Today, the application is writing all of its critical data to the files in the local file system of each machine.
 Tomorrow, that data needs to be redundant.
 The scenarios above, hardware failing or an administrator doing something wrong: at least one will happen.